cheptsov/kotlin-nosql/README.md

 #### First-class query

-Unlike to ORM frameworks with its object persistence strategy Kotlin NoSQL uses another approach: immutability and statically-typed queries.
-Each operation on a set of data may be described via a query:
+Unlike to ORM frameworks with its object persistence strategy Kotlin NoSQL uses another approach: immutability and queries.
+Each operation on data may be described via a statically-typed query:

 ```kotlin
 Albums columns { Details.Tracks } filter { Details.Artist.Title eq artistTitle } delete { Duration eq 200 }